reprojection-calibration/pnp/README.md

 Clear delineation between the public and private interfaces of a library is required to effectively manage change at scale.

-In this repository we have chosen a directory and file structure that emphasizes this seperation by placing the public interface header files in the [include/pnp/](code/include/pnp/) folder.
+In this repository we have chosen a directory and file structure that emphasizes this separation by placing the public interface header files in the [include/pnp/](code/include/pnp/) folder.
 The headers defining the internal private interface are found in the [src/](code/src/) folder directly next to their associated implementation and unit test files.
-This structure helps the developer clearly understand what the public interface actually is and forces the us to consciously think about breaking changes.
+During library development both the public and private headers are available (i.e. part of the `BUILD_INTERFACE`) but when the library is installed only the public headers are present and available (i.e. part of the `INSTALL_INTERFACE`).

 * Benefit #1) Hidden private API - There is a rule in software engineering that says the entire accessible part of an API, given enough users, will be entirely used.
 Even parts of the API which the development team did not intend for